 In certain cases, you may also be eligible for aggravated or punitive damages.
 These damages are collectible if the other driver displayed a high level of carelessness, such as driving under the influence or leaving the scene of the accident.
 Punitive damages can add significant value to a motorcycle accident claim.

 How Are Damages Calculated in a Motorcycle Injury Case?

 Another factor that goes into calculating the settlement value of a motorcycle accident case is the chance of losing the case should it go to trial.
-If there is a chance that a Jury may find in favor of the other driver or that the case could be dismissed, the settlement value of the case is generally reduced.
+If there is a possibility that a jury may find in favor of the other driver or that the case could be dismissed, the settlement value of the case is generally reduced.

-Finally, the severity of the injury is also a major factor in setting a settlement or jury verdict value of a motorcycle accident case in Georgia.
-For example, our office has represented motorcycle accident victims who had small medical bills, but a very serious injury such as vision loss.
-Even though the medical bills were less than $10,000.00, the case settled for a high amount because the motorcycle rider victim’s quality of life was greatly reduced the loss of vision.
+Finally, the severity of the injury is also a major factor in determining a settlement or jury verdict value of a motorcycle accident case in Georgia.
+For example, our office has represented motorcycle accident victims with small medical bills, but a very serious injury, such as vision loss.
+Even though the medical bills were less than $10,000, the case settled for a high amount because the victim’s quality of life was greatly reduced due to the loss of vision.

 Our Free Consultations Can Help You Identify If You Have a Case

 If you would like to receive more insights into how much your motorcycle accident case is worth – please call us.
 Our attorneys can help further educate you about your case.
 We also give recommendations at no cost.
 It’s more than a consultation, its peace of mind.